Select your geography

 The Median Active High Yield Manager Outperformed the Three Largest ETFs in Most Periods

-Sharpe ratio performance vs. the three largest ETFs
+Median Sharpe ratio advantage vs. three largest ETFs

-Source: ETF data is from Morningstar Direct as of 31 December 2023.
-Net-of-fee composite data is from eVestment as of 31 December 2023.
+Source: ETF data is from Morningstar Direct as of 31 December 2024.
+Net-of-fee composite data is from eVestment as of 31 December 2024.
 Any references to specific securities are for illustrative purposes and are not to be considered recommendations.
-Past performance is not indicative of future results.
+Past performance is not indicative of future results. eVestment Alliance, Morningstar Direct as of 31 December 2024. with

-The iShares Broad USD High Yield Corp Bd ETF (Ticker: USHY), launched in late 2017, is a relatively new entrant to the high yield ETF space and is relatively cheap, with a net expense ratio of only 8 basis points.
-This ETF has historically tracked the broad high yield market better than most in the Morningstar US High Yield Bond Category, and not surprisingly, it has seen massive inflows totaling $12.3 billion over the past five years – roughly 40% of US high yield ETF fund flows overall.6
+The iShares Broad USD High Yield Corp Bd ETF (Ticker: USHY), launched in late 2017, is a relatively new entrant to the high yield ETF space and is relatively cheap, with a net expense ratio of only 8 bps.
+This ETF has historically tracked the broad high yield market better than most in the Morningstar US High Yield Bond Category, and not surprisingly, it has seen massive inflows totaling $18.7 billion over the past seven years – roughly 41% of passive US high yield ETF fund flows overall.7

 Active high yield managers are positioned for outperformance